-January 30, 2017 — Since I’ve been traveling once a month to see Mario, and he’s come up to see me, my daughter has spent a few nights each month with my ex-husband (aka NOT her father).
+January 30, 2017 — Since I’ve been traveling to see Mario, my daughter has spent a few nights each month with my ex-husband (aka NOT her father).
 Struggling with what to call this relationship, he dubbed himself “Uncle Jake.”
-My ex-husband and I have an exceptional co-parenting relationship.
+As you can tell, my ex-husband and I have an exceptional co-parenting relationship.
 We live in the same neighborhood and he’s over frequently for breakfasts and to round the kids up for school.
 One morning he walks in: “Zuzu,” he calls to my daughter (her favorite nickname).
 “Zuzu, who am I?”
 Jake asks.
 “Uncle Jake, the King!” she exclaims with two-year-old glee.
 My six- and eight- year old sons crack up laughing.

 “Really?”
 I say.
 “The King?”
 Jake explains that he long ago (during a magical time called “The 80s”) saw a show called “Family Ties,” wherein a certain character named Alex P. Keaton taught a toddler to say “Alex is King.”
 Lucky me.
 But I am lucky that Jake is such a good sport and seems so fond of my daughter.
 He was always a sucker for babies.

 Meanwhile, Mario forwards me a text exchange between him and my father: